-In 2016, the new platform was defined and launched to help generate access to credit under appropriate conditions for small enterprises, by means of alliances with entities from the region and the dynamism of disbursements with intermediary entities focused mainly on providing financial support to small enterprises and bank entities.

-25Nearly 130 small and medium-sized enterprises and 300 directors of in the regions were benefited from this program.

-2612 courses were given, from which 816 directors from small and medium-sized enterprises were benefited.

-financial and production inclusion platform, by means of 46% in traditional credit lines and 54% in agreement and other lines.

-Disclosure of the mechanism of alliances with local entities among the new mayors and governors with the purpose of encouraging small and medium-sized enterprises to apply for credits.

-■14 inter-administrative agreements were entered into between local entities and dependencies of the central government.

-■COP 217,443 was assigned to 34,815 operations with charge to resources of agreement lines.

-The network of entities focused on credits for small enterprises (Entidades Orientadas a Crédito Microempresarial, EOCM) concluded in 2016 with 72 entities composed as follows: 37 cooperatives, 18 financial NGO, 1 compensation cash, 3 employees' funds, 1 mutual association, 1 Infi and 5 entities formed as S.A. or S.A.S., whose main core is financing; in addition, they form the 4 Banks network and 2 financial corporations.

-Disbursements were reactivated in 3 entities focused on credits for diverse small enterprises from banks and financing institutions in the amount of COP 168.006 billion in 48,393 operations.

-The placement by means of controlled financial intermediaries increased by 45%, ranging from COP 131.129 billion in 2015 to COP 191.124 billion in 2016.

-Improvement of the rediscount process in order to facilitate the disbursement of financial intermediaries for small enterprises.
+- In 2016, the new platform was defined and launched to help generate access to credit under appropriate conditions for small enterprises, by means of alliances with entities from the region and the dynamism of disbursements with intermediary entities focused mainly on providing financial support to small enterprises and bank entities. - Resources provided in the amount of COP 631.600 billion in 108,800 operations via the financial and production inclusion platform, by means of 46% in traditional credit lines and 54% in agreement and other lines. - Disclosure of the mechanism of alliances with local entities among the new mayors and governors with the purpose of encouraging small and medium-sized enterprises to apply for credits. - 14 inter-administrative agreements were entered into between local entities and dependencies of the central government. - COP 217,443 was assigned to 34,815 operations with charge to resources of agreement lines. - The network of entities focused on credits for small enterprises (Entidades Orientadas a Crédito Microempresarial, EOCM) concluded in 2016 with 72 entities composed as follows: 37 cooperatives, 18 financial NGO, 1 compensation cash, 3 employees' funds, 1 mutual association, 1 Infi and 5 entities formed as S.A. or S.A.S., whose main core is financing; in addition, they form the 4 Banks network and 2 financial corporations. - Disbursements were reactivated in 3 entities focused on credits for diverse small enterprises from banks and financing institutions in the amount of COP 168.006 billion in 48,393 operations. - The placement by means of controlled financial intermediaries increased by 45%, ranging from COP 131.129 billion in 2015 to COP 191.124 billion in 2016. - Improvement of the rediscount process in order to facilitate the disbursement of financial intermediaries for small enterprises.

-Contribution to methodology development for linkage and analysis of entities for the financial support to early stage enterprises.

-Performance of administrative and commercial tasks generated by Bancóldex , entity from the National System for Assistance, Attention and Comprehensive Reparation of Victims and attention to commitments from the national government to finance and develop local small enterprises.

-Contribution to the proposal of a new vehicle for the production integration and financial inclusion.
+- Contribution to methodology development for linkage and analysis of entities for the financial support to early stage enterprises. - Performance of administrative and commercial tasks generated by Bancóldex , entity from the National System for Assistance, Attention and Comprehensive Reparation of Victims and attention to commitments from the national government to finance and develop local small enterprises. - Contribution to the proposal of a new vehicle for the production integration and financial inclusion.

-2016 Bancóldex strategic projects achievements
+Bancóldex strategic projects achievements